Nga joined our Mentoring Women in Business programme as a mentee in 2016, matched with mentor Ayman. They reflect on their journey together.

 For 25 years, Nga worked as a journalist for the Vietnamese government, but it wasn’t until she attended an international conference on climate change that she became acutely aware of the potentially disastrous impacts on Vietnam.
 As one of the country’s most vulnerable to and affected by rising sea levels, Nga was moved to speak up and decided to start her own media consultancy.

 In 2010, she launched Ngan Ha Media to raise awareness about climate change and increase public engagement through educational documentaries and television shows.
 Although Nga produced a number of successful films, she struggled to obtain new contracts and grow her business.
-In November 2016, through a partnership between the Cherie Blair Foundation for Women and Qualcomm® Wireless Reach™, Nga was matched with Ayman, a content business developer and visiting media professor across universities in the Middle East whose expertise in digital marketing and sales aligned perfectly with Nga’s objectives.
+In November 2016, through a partnership between the Cherie Blair Foundation for Women and Qualcomm® Wireless Reach™, Nga was matched with Ayman on the Mentoring Women in Business programme.
+Ayman is a content business developer and visiting media professor across universities in the Middle East whose expertise in digital marketing and sales aligned perfectly with Nga’s objectives.

 Using online tools to facilitate their weekly meetings, Ayman supported Nga to review her business model and strategy.
 The pair began by conducting research to understand Nga’s current partners and customers, identify peak viewing times for her programmes and determine any gaps in the market.
 They also discussed new marketing strategies and effective pitching techniques to media outlets.